-On Friday, May 22, 2020, Wichita will have another opportunity to listen to a concert performed by Lynne Davies on the new carillon installed at the Wichita-Sedgwick County Historical Museum.
+On Friday, July 3, 2020, Wichita will have another opportunity to listen to a concert on the new carillon installed in the clock tower at the Wichita-Sedgwick County Historical Museum.

 The best place to listen will be from outside the museum.
 The new carillon is located on the museum’s 5th floor, away from public view.